 Every great conference needs a theme.
-What's the unifying message that your speakers will deliver and what's the key takeaway for conference attendees ?
+What's the unifying message that your speakers will deliver and what's the key takeaway for conference attendees?

 The best themes are catchy, relatable, and trigger an emotional response.
 You want the conference to inspire and stimulate conversation.
-Your theme and the that.
+Your theme ahs to enable that.

-STEP:2 ASSEMBLE YOU'RE A - TEAM
+STEP: 2 ASSEMBLE YOU'RE A - TEAM